MolSnoo/Alter-Ego/Docs/moderator_guide/moderating.md

 You can write a custom spawn message for all of the Players to receive when the game begins for the first time.
 This can be an effective way of immediately immersing the Players into the game world.
 To accomplish this, all you need to do is make an Event which is ongoing at the start of the game.
 For the sake of example, this Event will be called PROLOGUE.
-Once it exists, you can modify the description of the first [[Exit|Data-Structure:-Exit]] in each Room that the Players spawn into to contain an if conditional tag that checks whether the PROLOGUE Event is ongoing or not.
+Once it exists, you can modify the description of the first [Exit](../developer_reference/data_structures/exit.md) in each Room that the Players spawn into to contain an if conditional tag that checks whether the PROLOGUE Event is ongoing or not.
 This message can be customized to suit each individual Player.
 You can then end the PROLOGUE Event immediately after everyone spawns in so that they don't receive the spawn message again when they inspect or enter the Room through the first Exit.
 An